 Students who are not citizens of the United States should be aware that financial assistance is limited.
-Only exceptional applicants will be considered for aid, and even those students must be prepared to contribute significantly to the cost of their education.
-There are no full scholarships.
-To apply for financial aid, submit the CSS PROFILE by the appropriate deadline according to the table at the beginning of the admission section, and a complete International Student Certification of Finances form through the secure document submission portal of the Reed College Financial Aid Office.
+To apply for financial aid, submit the CSS Profile by the appropriate deadline according to the table at the beginning of the admission section, and a complete International Student Certification of Finances form through the secure document submission portal of the Reed College Financial Aid Office.
 Documentation of resources on a Certification of Finances form is necessary before Reed can issue the I-20 form to admitted students.

-We recognize that home-schooled students may find that the application forms do not fit their individualized high school programs.
-Although individual students may not be able to submit everything that is requested, they should send as much information as possible about their academic background and capabilities.
-Home-schooled applicants who intend to apply for financial aid should note that federal regulations require that students receive a high school diploma, a GED, or state certification.
-A student who meets his or her state’s requirements for home schooling at the secondary level may have an alternative to the high school diploma.
+Homeschooled applicants who intend to apply for financial aid should note that federal regulations require that students receive a high school diploma, a GED, or state certification.
+A student who meets his or her state’s requirements for homeschooling at the secondary level may have an alternative to the high school diploma.
 This alternative is a certification stating that the student has the academic qualifications necessary for a high school diploma as approved by the state.
 The student must be above the age of compulsory education in the home state.
 A copy of this certification must be submitted to Reed’s financial aid office in order to establish federal aid eligibility.

-In order to help us best assess the student’s readiness to attend Reed, the home-schooled applicant must include the following:
+In order to help us best assess the student’s readiness to attend Reed, the homeschooled applicant must include the following with the application:

-- Transcripts of any high school or college work undertaken or completed.
+- Official transcripts of any high school or college work undertaken or completed;

-- The Secondary School Report.
-Parents are often instrumental in the home-schooling process; they should complete the Secondary School Report, if appropriate.
+- The School Report.
+Parents are often instrumental in the homeschooling process and may complete the School Report, if applicable.

 In order to strengthen the application, we recommend:

-- An interview, either on campus or with an admission officer or alumni admission representative in the student’s area.
+- An interview, either on or off campus, with an admission counselor.
 Interviews, on or off campus, are generally available from July through December for first-year applicants and through February for transfer applicants.

 - Two academic references are preferred.
 If it is difficult to obtain references from two academic sources, a second letter of reference may come from an employer, supervisor, or any non–family member who can address important personal qualities such as responsibility, creativity, discipline, and initiative.

-Reed welcomes the diversity of age and experience that older students bring to the campus.
-The college encourages applications from students who have been away from school for a time, but who wish to begin or resume college studies toward a bachelor’s degree.
-With approximately 20 percent of the student body at age 22 or older, the Reed curriculum and community offer an atmosphere of serious learning particularly appropriate for the mature student who plans to pursue a full-time program.
+Reed welcomes the diversity of age and experience that nontraditional students bring to the campus.
+The college welcomes applications from students who have been away from school for a time, but who wish to begin or resume college studies toward a bachelor’s degree.
+The Reed curriculum and community offer an atmosphere of serious learning appropriate for the mature student who plans to pursue a full-time program.
 Reed encourages students who have been out of school for more than three years to take college courses before applying to support their body of academic work.